g0t4/aspnet-identity-mongo/README.md

 	var store = new UserStore<IdentityUser>(context);
 	var manager = new UserManager<IdentityUser>(store);

+	// if you want roles too:
+	var roles = database.GetCollection<IdentityRole>("roles");
+	var context = new IdentityContext(users, roles);

+	// at some point in application startup it would be good to ensure unique indexes on user and role names exist, these used to be a part of IdentityContext, but that caused issues for people that didn't want the indexes created at the time the IdentityContext is created.
+They're now just part of the static IndexChecks:

+	IndexChecks.EnsureUniqueIndexOnUserName(users);
+	IndexChecks.EnsureUniqueIndexOnEmail(users);

+	IndexChecks.EnsureUniqueIndexOnRoleName(roles);

 OR

 a sample [aspnet-identity-mongo-sample](https://github.com/g0t4/aspnet-identity-mongo-sample) based on [Microsoft ASP.NET Identity Samples](http://www.nuget.org/packages/Microsoft.AspNet.Identity.Samples).